 So, you do not have to rewrite the ‘findViewByld’ method for each case.
-All you need to do before using the Kotlin extensions is add an additional plugin in the build.gradle file (within the module).
+All you need to do before using the Kotlin extensions is add a plugin in the build.gradle file (within the module).

-Checked exceptions are synonymous to Java, as Android app developers are known to ‘catch and declare’ the exceptions, while it’s not a prerogative when it comes to Kotlin app development.
+Checked exceptions are synonymous with Java, as Android app developers are known to catch and declare’ the exceptions, while it’s not a prerogative when it comes to Kotlin app development.
 It is seen that many developers still prefer to go the traditional way of checked exceptions (preferring to build a more robust and effective code), with greater emphasis on error recovery.

 However, there is a catch.
 Lengthy pieces of code can make things cluttered.
 The absence of checked exceptions in Kotlin makes things simpler, even though it relies on individual ‘developer’ preferences.

-This is however, not applicable in Javas there is no such increase in the run time sizes of .apk files.
-To make matters worse if it may,increased file size can cause issues mainly with apps download.
-Java however, has the edge in this context as there is a relative dearth of complex Kotlin examples online.
+This is, however, not applicable in Javas there is no such increase in the run time sizes of .apk files.
+To make matters worse if it may, the increased file size can cause issues mainly with apps download.
+Java, however, has the edge in this context as there is a relative dearth of complex Kotlin examples online.

-Kotlin recently announced the release of Kotlin 1.3.20, that comes with a new bug fix and tooling update, along with improvements to the compiler and IDE.
+Kotlin recently announced the release of Kotlin 1.3.20, which comes with a new bug fix and tooling update, along with improvements to the compiler and IDE.